m-hahn/bayesian-models-of-perception/code/Demo/README.md

 - p = 0 wrote cross-validation loss `1352.499267578125` at checkpoint `1000`; the original saved output is `1352.4991455078125` at checkpoint `1000`.
 - p = 1 wrote best cross-validation loss `1232.50146484375` at checkpoint `9000`; the original saved output is `1230.20068359375` at checkpoint `10000`.

-The p = 1 downsampled control is more sensitive to runtime/library drift than the p = 8 full-data fit, but it follows the same trajectory scale and reaches the same result range.

 ## Demo: Reproduce Remington et al.